-In addition to poor latch, I could only pump breastmilk for the first 2 months of their lives due to a decreasing supply coupled with exhaustion.
+In addition to poor latch, I could only pump breastmilk for the first 2 months (9 weeks to be precise) of their lives due to a decreasing supply coupled with exhaustion.
 Now, as a pediatric nurse practitioner, I will say this: FORMULA IS AMAZING.
-There may have been a time early on that I felt Mom Guilt about using it (and sometimes I still do), but I know there is absolutely nothing wrong with it.
+There may have been a time early on that I felt Mom Guilt about using it, but I know there is absolutely nothing wrong with it.
 Our pediatrician said the exact same thing.
 I work with physicians who use formula for their babies, as well.
-Let me be your proof that you can be breastfed for only 2-3 months (as I was when I was a baby) and go on to get a Bachelors, 2 Masters, a Doctorate, and acceptance letters to Ivy League schools.
+Let me be your proof that you can be breastfed for only 2-3 months (as I was when I was a baby) and go on to get a Bachelors, a Masters, and a Doctorate.
 My children are absolutely thriving, meeting their milestones early or right on time, have perfectly healthy immune systems, and are growing like weeds.

 4) I turn the Baby Channel on the TV sometimes.

-I don’t do it often, but sometimes a girl just needs to take a shower.
-And whenever I’ve used this temporary “babysitter,” I often work extra hard on engaging them with me later through playing on the ground, showing them their dad’s colorful art, reading to them, etc.
+I try not to do it often, but sometimes a girl just needs to do the laundry!
+And whenever I’ve used this temporary “babysitter,” I often work extra hard on engaging them with me later through playing on the ground with them, showing them their dad’s colorful art, reading to them, etc.

 5) I reluctantly buy something for myself every now and then.